 My doctor, physical therapists, and friends and family members who suffered from arthritis all told me there wasn’t a cure, but I didn’t want to believe them.
 I’m a competitive person by nature, and at 28 yrs old when someone told me I would not be able to do the activities I loved doing because of my arthritis, I took that as a challenge to prove them wrong.

 I guess they were right.

 The First Step Towards Finding My Treatment

 During those 9 months while I was trying to prove people wrong and find a cure, something interesting happened.
-Because I was trying so many treatments and so called “cures,” I started to develop a habit of experimenting through trial and error to see what worked.
+Because I was trying so many treatments and so-called “cures,” I started to develop a habit of experimenting with trial and error to see what worked.
 I found more treatments that didn’t work than did.
 But for the few worked, I still use today, 10 years later, in managing my ankle osteoarthritis.

 But I think most of all, I learned to be patient and keep an open mind.

-My arthritis wasn’t going anywhere, so once I was able to take my time to find what worked and then incorporate it into my daily routine, I was slowly able to see what worked for treating my arthritis.
+My ankle osteoarthritis wasn’t going anywhere, so once I was able to take my time to find what worked and then incorporate it into my daily routine, I was slowly able to see what worked for treating my OA.

-There may not be one cure for treatment for osteoarthritis…yet, but there is something out there that can work for you, you just need to be willing to take the time to go through the trial and error to find what works for you.
-Hopefully one day science will give us the cure for our arthritis that we all dream about, but until then we need to take it upon ourselves to learn to manage and cope with it.
+There may not be a cure for osteoarthritis…yet, but there is something out there that can work for you, you just need to be willing to take the time to go through the trial and error to find what works for you.
+Hopefully, one-day science will give us the cure for our arthritis that we all dream about, but until then we need to take it upon ourselves to learn to manage and cope with it.